JaxWil24/Hearing_Aid_Accessibility/README.md

 * Connects to multiple kinds of files, graphs, and pictures

 ## Machine Learning
-The machine learning model will be a Logistic Regression and RandomForest.
+The machine learning model will be a Logistic Regression, SMOTEENN, and RandomForest.

 ![ML](https://user-images.githubusercontent.com/106329824/198689906-7dbebcf9-14e0-456e-b50f-7dab7ee06345.jpg)